google/ExoPlayer/downloading-media.md

 choose which of the tracks are downloaded.
 Typical usage of a `DownloadHelper` follows these steps:

-1. Build a `DownloadHelper` using one of the `DownloadHelper.forXXX` methods.
-1. Prepare the helper using `prepare(DownloadHelper.Callback)` and wait for the callback.
+1. Build a `DownloadHelper` using one of the `DownloadHelper.forMediaItem` methods.
+Prepare the helper and wait for the callback.
    ~~~
    DownloadHelper downloadHelper =
-       DownloadHelper.forDash(
+       DownloadHelper.forMediaItem(
            context,
-           contentUri,
-           dataSourceFactory,
+           MediaItem.fromUri(contentUri),
-           new DefaultRenderersFactory(context));
+           new DefaultRenderersFactory(context),
+           dataSourceFactory);
    downloadHelper.prepare(myCallback);
    ~~~
    {: .language-java}